CiscoDevNet/esxi-auto-installer/README.md

 # ESXi Auto-Installer

 ESXi Auto-Installer automates bare-metal ESXi hypervisor deployment, providing 100% hands-off installation on Cisco UCS physical servers.
+Installation on other server platforms, including Virtual Machines, is possible with standard PXE boot method, however it may require some additional network configuration, depending on your network setup.

 ESXi Auto-Installer will:
-- Install the ESXi Operating System on a Cisco Server.
+- Install the ESXi Operating System on a physical or virtual server.
 - Configure the ESXi Management interface with an IP address.
 - Enable SSH